-This Healthy Turkey Stir-Fry has the perfect mix of protein, good carbs, and fats for a healthy meal.
-It tastes amazing and can be ready in less than 10 minutes.
+Need a nutritious meal in a hurry?
+This Healthy Turkey Stir-Fry is the perfect mix of protein, good carbs, and healthy fats!
+Plus it tastes amazing and can be ready in less than 10 minutes.

-I think the reason I like it so much (besides the fact that it tastes great!) is that I can have all the ingredients ready beforehand and just throw everything together in less than 10 minutes when I get home from the gym.
+I think the reason I like it so much (besides the fact that it tastes great!) is that it is SO easy to make.
+If I have all the ingredients ready beforehand, I can just throw everything together in less than 10 minutes when I get home from the gym.

 How to make healthy turkey stir-fry

-All you need is a pan, five main ingredients, and whatever seasoning you prefer:
+This delicious bowl is so easy to prepare.
+All you need is a pan, five main ingredients, and your seasoning of choice.

-Step 4: Cut the avocado into small pieces and add them to the skillet.
-Stir over heat for 30 seconds before serving.
+Step 6: Chop avocado into small cubes and add to the skillet.

 That’s it!
 Pretty easy, right?

-If you want to add more carbs to the ground turkey stir-fry (which I typically do after a good workout), you can add a bit of cooked brown rice to the stir-fry as well.
+If you want to incorporate more carbs into your meal (which I typically do after a good workout), I would recommend adding a bit of cooked brown rice to the stir-fry.

-Optional step: Cook the brown rice according to the instruction on the package but add a bit of turmeric powder and chicken stock to the water.
-This will make the rice taste MUCH better.
-Add the cooked rice to the stir-fry with the other veggies (step 3 above).
+For extra-tasty brown rice, I recommend cooking it according to the instructions on the package but adding a bit of turmeric powder and chicken stock to the water.

 Cooking rice in chicken stock and ground turmeric is a trick my husband taught me when we started dating (can’t believe it has been almost 20 years now…), and it has been very close to life-changing.
-While plain brown rice is quite boring, rice cooked like this is almost a tasty meal in itself.
+While plain brown rice is quite boring, rice cooked like this could be a tasty meal by itself!

 I am not kidding when I call this the “healthy” turkey stir-fry.
 The macronutrients are pretty much perfect for a main meal.
-If you leave the rice out, a serving of ground turkey stir-fry has:
+Without the brown rice, a serving of ground turkey stir-fry has:

 - 327 calories